 With the 2022 Winter Olympics due to be held in Beijing, and with China intent on building a winter sport economy, it is helpful too that ISM also represents all seven Olympic winter sport federations, and manages media rights for the International Ski Federation's World Cup events.

 This part of Wanda's network of influence intensifies even further, as China Media Capital (CMC) and Shanghai Media Group (SMG) also have stakes in ISM.
-This links Wanda into the Abu Dhabi United Group, the China International Trust and Investment Corporation (CITIC), and the City Football

-Group (which owns a 13 per cent stake in Manchester City).
+This links Wanda into the Abu Dhabi United Group, the China International Trust and Investment Corporation (CITIC), and the City Football Group which owns a 13 per cent stake in Manchester City.

 Beyond these important nodes in Wanda's network lies a multitude of further, intriguing relationships.

-For example, there are links to controversial businessman Li Ruigang, who was president of SMG until 2011, a position he now holds at CMC.
-In another case, Wanda's ownership of the AMC cinema chain extends the company's network into the National Basketball Association (NBA) through an AMC board member who co-owns the Philadelphia 76ers.
+More than a game as China and Qatar meet in 'symbolic' World Cup qualifying clash For example, there are links to controversial businessman Li Ruigang, who was president of SMG until 2011, a position he now holds at CMC.

+In another case, Wanda's ownership of the AMC cinema chain extends the company's network into the National Basketball Association through an AMC board member who co-owns the Philadelphia 76ers.

 If, as Wang has stated, his businesses are wolves, then he is without doubt leader of the pack.
 Indeed, as a voracious hunter who has accumulated massive corporate influence through his knowledge and understanding of guanxi, it seems likely that Wanda will not stop at hunting down Disney.

-Several of global sport's leading properties, as well as some of Hollywood's biggest assets (like Dick Clark Productions, which runs the Golden Globes) have already been gobbled-up.
+Several of global sport's leading properties, as well as some of Hollywood's biggest assets like Dick Clark Productions, which runs the Golden Globes, have already been gobbled-up.
 Expect the feast to continue for the foreseeable future.